shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 # Understanding Migraines: Symptoms, Triggers, and AI Tools That Help You Cope

 Migraines are not just “bad headaches.”
 They are a complex neurological condition that can significantly impact daily life, productivity, and emotional well-being.
-Affecting over **1 billion people globally**, migraines rank among the **top 10 most disabling medical conditions**, according to the World Health Organization (WHO).
+Affecting over **1 billion people globally**, migraines rank among the top 10 most disabling medical conditions, according to the World Health Organization (WHO).

 In this article, we explore:
 - What migraines are